-Having a 'notifiable' condition means it could affect your ability to drive a vehicle in a safe manner.
+Having a 'notifiable' condition means it could affect your ability to drive a vehicle, or ride a motorbike, in a safe manner.

 Some of the common notifiable conditions and disabilities associated with driving and licences include:

 You can view the full list to check if a health condition affects your driving on the GOV.UK website.
 If so, you will need to inform DVLA about the condition.
 Each condition has further details on the questionnaires, forms, and addresses you need.
 Different medical conditions and disabilities use different forms.

 Failing to tell the DVLA about a condition that might affect your ability to drive 'safely' can result in a fine of £1,000.
 Having an accident means you may also face prosecution.